ythosa/instascope/README.md

     -   `pip install saya`
     -   `pip install pillow`
     -   `pip install beautifulsoup4`
+    -   `pip install python-telegram-bot`
 -   clone this repo: `git clone https://github.com/Ythosa/instascope`
 -   run: `python -m main.py`

+---

+# Description
+-   Telegram bot-creator pictures with horoscope text for you symbol and funny picture (meme)
+-   You can install and run bot and write `/help` command in chat to learn more